Castel San Pietro Terme

-Castel San Pietro Terme (Eastern Bolognese: Castèl San Pîr) is a city and comune in the Metropolitan City of Bologna, Emilia-Romagna, Italy, with about 21,000 inhabitants.
+Castel San Pietro Terme (Eastern Bolognese: Castèl San Pîr) is a comune (municipality) in the Metropolitan City of Bologna, in the Italian region of Emilia-Romagna, with about 21,000 inhabitants.
 It is located along the Roman Via Emilia, at the foot of the Tuscan-Emilian Apennines.

 History

 In Roman times there was a statio, that is, a control post at the service of travelers who walked the via Emilia.
 Perhaps there was a small temple dedicated to the goddess Ops, protector of the crops.
 Between the fifth and sixth centuries, at the time of the reign of the Ostrogoths, a Christian basilica was built with structural characteristics similar to the Ravenna churches of the Goth era, perhaps it was dedicated to the Aryan cult.

 The place was later abandoned.
 In the 11th century, a small church with an adjoining cemetery dedicated to San Pietro was built on the site, at the service of the settlement that had remained on the road, the Borgo.
 The castrum from which the city took its name was built in 1200 and it can be assumed that it took its name from this already present church.
 Frederick II of Swabia stayed there several times with his court between 1220 and 1222, conferring many privileges, some of which are very important, for the Florentines of San Giovanni in Fiore.
 The initiative came from the podestà of Bologna Orlando de 'Rossi, a city which, in the same period, had numerous fortifications built to defend its borders.
 The castrum of San Pietro was placed on the border with the territory of Imola, at the time a Ghibelline city, while Bologna was a Guelph city.

-In the first quarter of the 15th century the town hosted the antipope Giovanni XXIII (1370-1419) and his papal court; during the late Middle Ages Castel San Pietro was chosen for two periods as the temporary seat of the University of Bologna, which remained closed, apparently, due to serious student intemperances.
+In the first quarter of the 15th century the town hosted the antipope Giovanni XXIII (1370–1419) and his papal court; during the late Middle Ages Castel San Pietro was chosen for two periods as the temporary seat of the University of Bologna, which remained closed, apparently, due to serious student intemperances.

 In 1509 Bologna passed definitively under the Papal States, therefore Castel San Pietro lost its military function.

 In 1859 it became part of the Kingdom of Sardinia, which became, two years later, the Kingdom of Italy.

 On 17 April 1945 Castel San Pietro celebrated the Liberation.